 But first, let’s set it up.

 You have two starting options: writing it yourself by filling out the skeleton below or have Copilot Agent bootstrap it for you and then edit the file.
-Due to the aforementioned reasons, I recommend using the former option.
+Due to the reasons above, I recommend using the former option.

 Option 1: Write the file yourself (recommended)